Henry Wilson, Baron Wilson of Langside

-Henry Stephen Wilson, Baron Wilson of Langside, PC, QC (21 March 1916 – 23 November 1997) was a Scottish lawyer, Labour politician and life peer.
+Henry Stephen Wilson, Baron Wilson of Langside (21 March 1916 – 23 November 1997) was a Scottish lawyer, Labour politician and life peer.

 Life and career

 The son of Margaret Young and James Wilson, a solicitor, he was educated at the High School of Glasgow and the University of Glasgow.
 He joined the Army in 1939 and served with the Highland Light Infantry and Royal Armoured Corps during World War II.
 He was called to the Scottish Bar in 1946, and served as an Advocate Depute from 1948–51 and as Sheriff-substitute at Greenock from 1955–56 and in Glasgow from 1956–65.
 He took silk in 1965.

 He was Solicitor General for Scotland from 1965–67 and Lord Advocate from 1967–70.
 He was Director of the Scottish Courts Administration from 1971–74 and Sheriff Principal of Glasgow and Strathkelvin from 1975–77.

 He was aboard the cruise ship Lakonia when she caught fire and sank with the loss of 128 lives in 1963.